 Kartemquin's best known film, Hoop Dreams, won every major critics prize and journalism award in 1995 and was named on over 150 “ten best” lists.
 The film examines the complex role basketball plays in the lives of two inner-city high school players.
 After garnering the Audience Award at the Sundance Film Festival, Hoop Dreams was released theatrically by Fine Line Features and became the highest grossing documentary at that time and one of highest-rated documentaries broadcast on PBS.

 Our films have been broadcast nationally, continue to be distributed both nationally and internationally, and include ambitious outreach and education campaigns.
 By engaging the larger public and policy-makers in the process of genuine learning and understanding, Kartemquin continues to make films that can lead to real social change.
-In addition to its extensive film production work, Kartemquin runs innovative media arts community programs, including an acclaimed internship program, the Diverse Voices in Docs mentorship program, and KTQ Labs, and continues to act as a resource for the local and national media communities.New releases for 2014 include Life Itself, which world premiered at the Sundance Film Festival and then screened at Cannes; American Arab, which world premiered at IDFA and first screened in the US at Big Sky Documentary Festival; The Homestretch, which world premiered at Hot Docs; and Almost There and On Beauty.
+In addition to its extensive film production work, Kartemquin runs innovative media arts community programs, including an acclaimed internship program, the Diverse Voices in Docs mentorship program, and KTQ Labs, and continues to act as a resource for the local and national media communities.New releases for 2014 included Life Itself, which world premiered at the Sundance Film Festival and then screened at Cannes, before going on to be named the best documentary of the year by over a dozen critics associations, and receive the Golden Tomato Award from RottenTomatoes.com as the best reviewed documentary of 2014.
+It also was awarded Best Documentary by The Critic’s Choice Awards, The National Board of Review, and The Producers Guild of America, among others.
+2014 also saw the release of American Arab, which world premiered at IDFA and first screened in the US at Big Sky Documentary Festival; The Homestretch, which world premiered at Hot Docs; and Almost There and On Beauty.
 Please view our In-Progress section for more information on films currently in production.

 Kartemquin is a 501(c)3 not-for-profit organization.
 Guidestar